anand40090/GitLab-Maven/README.md

 Once the Ec2 instance is ready to work as a gitlab runner worker, then clone the gitlab project with your local system from where you need to upload your project data for CI-CD piple build.

-Copy the gitlab project url >> Got to Gitlab project >> Finf the Clone with HTTPS option >> copy the URL and clone with your EC2 instance or local system from where you want to upload the project data.
+Copy the gitlab project url >> Got to Gitlab project >> Find the Clone with HTTPS option >> copy the URL and clone with your EC2 instance or local system from where you want to upload the project data.

 ![image](https://github.com/anand40090/GitLab-Maven/assets/32446706/e7f5fdf4-61e4-4b1e-9307-5a15726b320d)